JMaiGC/3DTopia-XL/README.md

 | `mc_resolution` | 256 | The resolution of the unit cube for marching cube. |
 | `remesh` | False | Whether to run retopology after mesh extraction. |

+By changing the config to [inference_dit_text.yml](./configs/inference_dit_text.yml) and update the image encoding process to text encoding in the inference script, you will get the text-to-3D generation pipeline.

 ## :hotsprings: Training